spice2x/spice2x.github.io/README.md

 spice2x is a continuation of SpiceTools project.
 Original development of [SpiceTools](https://github.com/spicetools/spicetools) has stalled in 2022; spice2x is led by a new group of developers.

-We do not use GitHub for source control, but we do use the [issue tracker](https://github.com/spice2x/spice2x.github.io/issues) and [the wiki](https://github.com/spice2x/spice2x.github.io/wiki).
-Source is distributed in the release package.

 spice2x team does not provide any tools to circumvent software copy protection, nor distribute any copyright-protected game data.

 [Features](https://github.com/spice2x/spice2x.github.io/wiki/spice2x-features)